jokull/blog/src/_posts/sql-diff-migrations/post.md

 and Kysely — you can work on features with a fair degree of confidence in your schema changes before actually running migrations, which would be noisy and painful as the schema goes through adjustments based on feature work).
-The middle schema is in-memory one maintained temporarily by Atlas to create it's internal "goal" schema structure.
-The final schema is the actual migrated on in your dev db (libsql local server in my case).
+The middle schema is in-memory one maintained temporarily by Atlas to create its internal "goal" schema structure.
+The final schema is the actual migrated one in your dev db (libsql local server in my case).

 Drizzle-Kit handles migrations but not complex ones.
 Atlas has a better feature set, so we use